The short answer

 Do criminals actually use police scanners?

-While some criminals have used scanners, it's extremely rare and largely ineffective.
+Some have, but it's rare and largely ineffective.
 Modern police use encrypted tactical channels for sensitive operations, cell phones for coordination, and unpredictable response patterns.
-The 70+ year history of open radio shows scanner-based crime evasion is not a significant public safety issue.
+After more than 70 years of open radio, scanner-based crime evasion has never emerged as a measurable public safety problem.

 Didn't drug dealers use scanners in the past?

-Some did, though documentation is largely anecdotal.
-More importantly, police adapted with tactical channels, coded language, and cell coordination - rendering scanner monitoring mostly useless for criminal purposes.
-Today's criminals rely on social media, encrypted messaging apps, and lookouts - not scanners.
+Some did, though the documentation is mostly anecdotal.
+Police adapted anyway, using tactical channels, coded language, and cell coordination that made scanner monitoring useless for criminal purposes.
+Today's criminal networks use Signal, Telegram, and human lookouts.
+Nobody's crouched over a Uniden listening for 10-codes.

 If even one criminal uses a scanner, isn't that reason enough to encrypt?

-This logic would justify eliminating any public information that could theoretically be misused.
-Traffic cameras, flight trackers, public court records - all could theoretically help criminals.
-The question is proportionality: does the rare, limited benefit to criminals outweigh the massive loss of public oversight?
-Evidence says no.
+That logic would justify eliminating any public information that could theoretically be misused.
+Traffic cameras, flight trackers, public court records — all could theoretically help criminals.
+The real question is proportionality: does the rare, marginal benefit to criminals outweigh the loss of public oversight?
+The evidence says no.

 Why don't police want the public to know about scanner limitations?

-Because acknowledging that scanners pose minimal criminal risk undermines the primary justification for encryption.
-If the public understood that modern police communications already protect sensitive operations, the accountability concerns would dominate the debate - and that's exactly what some departments want to avoid.
+Because acknowledging that scanners pose minimal criminal risk would undermine the primary justification for encryption.
+If the public understood that sensitive operations already use encrypted tactical channels, the accountability argument would dominate the debate.
+Some departments would rather that not happen.

 What about mass shooters monitoring scanners?

-This is often cited but poorly supported by evidence.
-Mass shooters typically aren't strategic planners responding to police movements - most incidents last minutes and end in surrender, suicide, or confrontation.
-The Highland Park shooter, operating in an area with open scanners, was captured via citizen tips and roadside observation, not police radio.
+Often cited, poorly supported.
+Mass shooters aren't typically strategic planners adjusting in real time to police movements — most incidents last minutes and end in surrender, suicide, or confrontation.
+The Highland Park shooter operated in an area with open scanners and was caught through citizen tips and roadside observation, not police radio.

 Could terrorists use scanners to plan attacks?

-Sophisticated terrorist organizations have resources far beyond consumer scanners - they can intercept encrypted communications, use insider information, and deploy counter-surveillance.
-The idea that blanket encryption stops terrorists while eliminating public oversight is security theater.
-Tactical operations already use encrypted channels when needed.
+Sophisticated terrorist organizations have resources well beyond consumer scanners.
+They can intercept encrypted communications, cultivate insider sources, and run counter-surveillance.
+Blanket encryption that eliminates public oversight while doing nothing to stop a determined adversary is security theater.
+Tactical operations already use encrypted channels when it matters.

 Yes, some criminals have used police scanners.
 Some criminals also use public roads, cash, and cell phones.
-The question isn't whether a tool can be misused—it's whether the misuse is significant enough to justify eliminating a vital public transparency mechanism.
+The question isn't whether a tool can be misused — it's whether the misuse is significant enough to justify eliminating a public transparency mechanism that serves journalists, researchers, and concerned citizens every day.

 The evidence says no. Criminal scanner use is:

-- Rare — Documented cases are largely anecdotal
+• Rare — documented cases are mostly anecdotal

-- Ineffective — Modern criminals have better tools
+• Ineffective — modern criminals have faster, easier tools

-- Already addressed — Tactical channels protect sensitive ops
+• Already addressed — tactical channels protect sensitive operations

-- Not correlated with outcomes — No proof encryption helps
+• Not correlated with outcomes — no evidence encryption improves arrests or reduces crime

-The "criminals use scanners" argument is a convenient justification for policies that serve other purposes.
+The "criminals use scanners" argument is a convenient justification for a policy choice driven by other concerns.
 It sounds plausible until you look at the evidence.
 When you do, it collapses.